Challenges of Equitable Vaccine Distribution in the COVID-19 Pandemic: Logistics

 \subsubsection{Disease Spread}

-A lack of an effective digital framework to monitor vaccine allocation, distribution, and storage may result in inefficient vaccination of populations, leading to preventable disease transmission.
+A lack of proper digital frameworks to monitor vaccine allocation, distribution, and storage may result in inefficient vaccination of populations, leading to preventable disease transmission.
 Vaccines that are lost, transported to incorrect geographic locations, or rendered ineffective by improper storage conditions are wasted tools to combat the spread of COVID-19.
-Furthermore, inadequate monitoring systems can dramatically hinder investigative procedures into vaccine distribution or storage errors, allowing supply chain problems to persist longer than necessary.
+Furthermore, inadequate monitoring systems can dramatically hinder investigative procedures into vaccine distribution or storage errors, allowing supply chain issues to persist longer than necessary.